VCCT-IMAD5112-2025-G2/MyFirstIMADAssignment/README.md

 # Flashcard Quiz App

-An Android flashcard-style quiz application built with Kotlin.
+A flashcard-style quiz.
 The app tests users on general history questions and provides instant feedback with score tracking.

 ## 📱 Features